ImeshaMadhumali/IT3133-Assignment4/README.md

 How to Play

 A random animal name will appear at the top of the screen.
 Click on the image of the animal that matches the name.
-If your selection is correct, you’ll see a "Win!" alert.
-Otherwise, you’ll see a "Lose!" alert.
-Click the "Show Random Animal" button to start a new round.
+If your selection is correct, you’ll see a "Win" in thr Result column.
+Otherwise, you’ll see a "Lose".
+Again refresh the page and do the game!.

-Project Structure

--> App.js #Main component -> AnimalsDb.js # Animal data -> App.css # Styling -> index.js # Entry point

-Output